-Top Tips for Travelling with your Pet
+Top Tips for Travelling with Your Dog

 1. Do a Trial Run

-3. Check The Fine Print
+2. Check The Fine Print

-Before you head off, check that your pet is up to date with their annual vaccinations.
+Before you head off, check that your dog is up to date with their annual vaccinations.
 Kennel cough is a highly infectious cough that your dog can develop if they're not protected or overdue for their vaccination.
 Another infectious disease called Leptospirosis is also prevalent in the northern parts of Australia, so if you're travelling up that way speak to your vet about a vaccination course prior to leaving.

 4. Safety First

 To keep your dog safe while travelling, it's important that they are restrained appropriately.
 This prevents injury if you brake suddenly or are involved in car accident.
 It also prevents them from jumping out if the car windows when open.
 While it may be easy to watch all the funny and interesting things our dogs do, distraction by an unrestrained pet can easily become dangerous.

 There are a wide range of different restraint devices and car accessories available to keep both your dog and your car seats protected.
 A travel crate can help keep your dog contained and feeling safe in their own little den.
 There is also a range of dog harnesses, booster seats and other car restraints, suitable for all sized dogs.
 For a large dog or an older friend who has difficulty getting into the car, try a dog ramp to make it easy for both of you.

 Not all pets enjoy car trips and for some, it can actually be a significant source of anxiety.
 If this sounds like your dog, there is a range of calming aids that may help.
 It is a good idea to try these well in advance of the main trip to see which one works best for your pet.

 Pheromones play an important role in managing anxiety disorders in some dogs.
 Adaptil collars continuously release an appeasing pheromone to promote feelings of calm in dogs, and are perfect for use when travelling.